fa0311/antibot_blog_archives/README.md

-## An approach that doesn’t involve direct implementation.
+## An approach that doesn’t involve direct implementation

 Browser hook implementation for TID by fa0311.